 It may seem obvious, but you will need half a winter season to get your qualification, around 11- 13 weeks would be needed to dedicate to training full time out in resort.
 If you are lucky enough to have this time on your hands, then get packing and get yourself out there!

-You can then go on to become BASI level 3 and level 4 ISTD, which require hundreds of logged hours actually teaching, language tests, written projects, mountain safety courses and competitions.
-Although, getting to these higher levels can take up to 4 years and are intense (and expensive), once you are at this level you can teach anywhere around the world (except France)and command a higher salary.
-By the end of it all, you will be multi-lingual, a ski instructor and of course one of the best boarders in the resort- that makes you pretty cool, we think.
+You can then go on to BASI Level 3 ISIA and BASI Level 4 ISTD, which require hundreds of logged hours actually teaching, language tests, written projects, mountain safety courses and competitions.
+Although, getting to these higher levels can take 4 years and is intense (and expensive), once you are at this level you can teach in most ski resorts throughout the world and command a higher salary.
+This is all thanks to achieving the worldwide affiliation of the ISIA.
+It’s worth bearing in mind, though, that each country and ski resort has its own set of requirements and regulations for hiring instructors.

 Once you have got yourself on a course, met your new buddies and ready to jump on the board, this is what you can expect from most BASI 1 and 2 courses.
 As mentioned it will take around 11 weeks, with 190 hours of coaching, and 70 hours for the exams and shadowing in a school.
 You will be training for around 20 hours a week with constant guidance from level 4 ISTD qualified instructors.